Ankur-Agrawal-ece20/Multiverse-CPP/README.md

 make
 ```

+## Submission
+* Follow the instructions to setup this project.
+* Complete the task by making the required changes in the files.
+* When done, commit your work locally and push it to your origin (forked repository).
+* Make a pull request to our repository, stating the tasks which you have completed.
+* Let us review your pull request.

-## Want to know about docktest?
+## Want to know about doctest?
 See this example

 Suppose we have a ```factorial()``` function that we want to test: